ArfatulAsif/Competitive-Programming-TopicWise/DP/TREE DP/README.md

          for(int i=0;i<=k-2;i++)
          {
-                // its a binary tree, so we send i - braches left and (k-2-i) - braches to right,  other 2 are used here mx = max(mx, dfs(p1.first, s, i)+p1.second + dfs(p2.first, s, k-2-i)+p2.second);
+                // its a binary tree, so we send i - braches left and (k-2-i) - braches to right,  other 2 branches are used to connect these both children mx = max(mx, dfs(p1.first, s, i)+p1.second + dfs(p2.first, s, k-2-i)+p2.second);
          }